wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * The Federal Intelligence Surveillance Act (FISA) of 1978 affects law enforcement and intelligence agencies and gives procedures for the physical and electronic surveillance and collection of “foreign intelligence information” between “foreign powers” and “agents of foreign powers.”

-   * 1986 Computer Fraud and Abuse Act (CFAA) affects any entities that may engage in hacking of <strong>"protected computers"</strong> as defined in the Act.
-It was the first law written to require a formal computer security plan.
+   * 1986 Computer Fraud and Abuse Act (CFAA) was the first law that required a formal computer security plan.
 It also requires appropriate training of system users or owners where the systems house sensitive information.
+Although <strong>"protected computers"</strong> was initially applicable to feds and financial institutions, court cases have expanded coverage to any computer in "interstate commerce".

    * 1986 Electronic Communications Privacy Act (ECPA) extended government restrictions on wiretaps from telephone calls to include transmissions of electronic data by computer.

+   * 1987 Public Law 100-235 Title 101, Statute 1724 applies to federal systems

    * 1991 United States Federal Sentencing Guidelines of affects individuals and organizations convicted of felonies and serious (Class A) misdemeanors.
 It provides guidelines to prevent sentencing disparities that existed across the United States.